AndersenJordan/dockerised-dashboard-in-linux/README.md

 	There are no Data Integrity of Data Completeness violations.

 	The Data Integrity Test and Completeness Test are completed with the same solution.
-The query returns any row that has missing values in the columns that correspond to the fields in the 'result sheet' of the output of the Evlot360 scanner.
+The query returns any row that has missing values in the columns that correspond to the fields in the 'result sheet'.
 The results of this query display the full record of any id that has a missing (NULL) or blank ('') value for any field.

 2. Range Validation